leomccormack/sparta-site/content/docs/plugins/overview.md

 * [**sparta_binauraliserNF**](../sparta-suite/#binauralisernf) - Binauraliser, with the addition of proximity filtering for near field sound sources.
 * [**sparta_decorrelator**](../sparta-suite/#decorrelator) - A simple multi-channel signal decorrelator (up to 128 input channels).
 * [**sparta_dirass**](../sparta-suite/#dirass) - A sound-field visualiser based on re-assigning the energy of beamformers.
 This re-assignment is based on DoA estimates extracted from "spatially-constrained" regions, which are centred around each beamformer look-direction.
-* [**sparta_matrixconv**](../sparta-suite/#matrixconv) - A basic matrix convolver with an optional partitioned convolution mode.
+* [**sparta_matrixconv**](../sparta-suite/#matrixconv) - A matrix convolver with an optional partitioned convolution mode.
 The user need only specify the number of inputs and load the filters via a wav file.
-* [**sparta_multiconv**](../sparta-suite/#multiconv) - A basic multi-channel convolver with an optional partitioned convolution mode.
+* [**sparta_multiconv**](../sparta-suite/#multiconv) - A multi-channel convolver with an optional partitioned convolution mode.
 Unlike "MatrixConv", this plug-in does not perform any matrixing.
 Instead, each input channel is convolved with the respective filter; i.e. numInputs = numFilters = numOutputs.
 * [**sparta_6DoFconv**](../sparta-suite/#6dofconv) - A time-varying partitioned convolution multi-channel convolver for SOFA files containing RIRs with multiple listener positions.
 * [**sparta_panner**](../sparta-suite/#panner) - A 3D loudspeaker array panner using the VBAP method (up to 128 inputs and outputs).
 * [**sparta_pitchshifter**](../sparta-suite/#pitchshifter) - A simple multi-channel pitch shifter (up to 128 channels) based on the phase vocoder approach.